AminMemariani/3d_object_compare/README.md

 ---

-**3D Object Comparison Tool** - Professional scientific analysis platform for geology, gaming, and medical applications with advanced Procrustes analysis.
+**3D Object Comparison Tool** - Professional scientific analysis platform for geology, gaming, and medical applications with advanced Procrustes analysis. **Best experienced on macOS** with native 3D rendering for all file formats.